FireIsGood/spaceman.nvim/README.md

 ## Usage

-Use the command, default keymap, or write your own call to the API.
+By default, only the command is registered.
+Otherwise, you can enable the default keymap or write your own API calls.

 | Command       | Default Keymap | API Call                                   | Description      |
 | ------------- | -------------- | ------------------------------------------ | ---------------- |